Kaukau 4 Keiki

 Many students rely on free or reduced-price meals they receive during the school year.
 However, not all schools are able to continue these meal programs during the summer, due to staffing, logistical, and funding challenges.

-Summer 2025 Kaukau 4 Keiki registration is from May 26 - May 30.
+Summer 2025 Kaukau 4 Keiki registration is available with weekly food boxes being distributed in June.
 Register Here! |

 OʻahuRegistration is open for zipcodes 96706, 96707, 96717, 96744, 96786, 96795, 96730, 96731, 96762: Register Here!
 Registration is also open for families in the 96792 zipcode: Register Here! |